Affiance (band)

-Affiance was an American metalcore band from Cleveland, Ohio, formed in 2007.
+Affiance is an American metalcore band from Cleveland, Ohio, formed in 2007.
 They released one EP prior to their debut album No Secrets Revealed, which was released on Bullet Tooth Records in December 2010.
 Vocalist Dennis Tvrdik sings of political and religious issues.

 History

 Formation and Calm Before the Storm EP (2007–2009)

 Affiance formed and released their first 6-track EP entitled Calm Before the Storm in late 2007.

 After minimal success with the EP, the band signed a deal with Bullet Tooth records to begin production of their debut album.

 Signing to Bullet Tooth Records and No Secrets Revealed (2010)

 With their first EP released, the band began their first nationwide tour with Across The Sun and No Bragging Rights.

 During this tour, Josh Grabelle, the president of Bullet Tooth Records, saw the band play in New Jersey and said, "These guys were one of the best live bands I had ever seen.
 I truly needed to see them play live to make sure Dennis' vocals weren't studio magic, and they certainly weren't!
 I was blown away.
 The whole band was incredible."
 Grabelle signed the band.

 In the fall of 2010, the band entered the studio and began their preparations for the release of their first full-length album, No Secrets Revealed, which was released on December 2, 2010.

 In 2011, Affiance's single "Call to the Warrior" was released as a downloadable track on the popular game Rock Band.
 The band's music video for the song is of them playing their own track on Rock Band.